ankita34359/Complete-JavaScript/08_Lecture: For loops/08_Notes.md

 - Prefer the traditional we loop when you need:
      - Control over the iteration process (like skipping specific steps or breaking early).
      - To iterate over numeric ranges.

+## Conclusion

+- The for loop offers flexibility for controlled iterations.
+- The for...of loop simplifies iteration over arrays, strings, and other iterables.
+- The for...in loop is ideal for iterating over object properties or array indexes.